aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  Is there a limit to how many elements you may have in a ARRAY statement?
 - Question (lzhao4−stat6250): How to group variables into two-dimensional array?
 - Question (cyuan10-stat6250): What if the increments in the array is not equal or linear?
+- Question (aalamri−stat6250): How does the array statement assign its elements?

 [recipe_to_create_unique_record_id (from Week 9 Overview)]